alcir/falcao.js/agent/README.md

 The agent module.
-Please look at the wiki.
+Please read the wiki.